Determining who gets to access Medical Assistance in Dying is all of our responsibility

 Unfortunately, some of these patients are deemed ineligible to receive MAiD because their death is not reasonably foreseeable, as was the case for Ms. Gladu and Mr. Truchon.
 They are forced to continue suffering despite the efforts by many around them.
 Yet many of my colleagues believe that all forms of suffering can be relieved, and failures to do so simply reflect a lack of trying.

-Dr. Tom Koch, a well-known palliative care physician recently suggested in a Globe and Mail opinion piece that MAiD could be avoided if only we, as healthcare providers, were given “a chance to show [people] how to live a full life in a different way.”
+Tom Koch, a well-known medical ethicist specializing in chronic and palliative care, recently suggested in a Globe and Mail opinion piece that MAiD could be avoided if only we, as healthcare providers, were given “a chance to show [people] how to live a full life in a different way.”
 I have certainly tried my hardest for many of my patients who have endured incredible suffering.
 In the end, most received MAiD or died trying.

 The decision to undergo MAiD is a deeply personal one and one that I am in no position as a physician or an individual to judge as “right” or “wrong.”
 I believe that it is our obligation as a society to explore a person’s request to receive MAiD, while also offering alternative therapies to help relieve their suffering.
 But I also think it is reasonable for someone to choose MAiD if they are unable to find relief from that suffering, irrespective of the foreseeability of their death.
 My concern is when we leave these decisions to the courts, we as a society lose control of these important decisions.